AWS CDK vs Terraform: The Complete 2026 Comparison

 CDK: Synth to Deploy to Rollback

-The CDK deployment workflow follows these steps:
+The CDK deployment workflow:

 1. Synthesis: cdk synth converts your CDK code to CloudFormation templates (the "cloud assembly")